akerstrom/insurance-platform-showcase/README.md

-# ThreadPilot Insurance Platform
+# Insurance Integration Layer

-A service-oriented insurance platform demonstrating architecture patterns, integration design, and clean API design using .NET 8 and ASP.NET Core.
+An integration layer connecting **ThreadPilot** (a new core insurance system) to legacy backend systems.
+Built with .NET 8 and ASP.NET Core, demonstrating anti-corruption layers, service orchestration, and clean API design.

 ## Architecture Overview

-ThreadPilot consists of three microservices:
+This integration layer consists of three microservices that abstract legacy systems and provide a unified API for ThreadPilot:

 - **Customer Service** (port 5003) — orchestrator that aggregates data from other services
 - **Insurance Service** (port 5002) — anti-corruption layer around the legacy insurance mainframe